huggingface/optimum/README.md

 ### Exporting Transformers models to ONNX

-Before applying quantization or optimization, we need first need to export our vanilla transformers model to the ONNX format.
+Before applying quantization or optimization, we first need to export our model to the ONNX format.

 ```python
 import os